MrNox/nox-re.github.io/index.md

 That's is only the beginning of my adventure ...
 <br/>

-I wrote many stuffs in spanish and the latest years I started it in english.
-This blog tries to recopile and sort everithing I've done so far, researchs, tells some histories and shows my infosec talks.
+In the past I wrote many stuffs in spanish and nowdays I began it in english.
+This website tries to recopile and sort everithing I've done so far, researchs, tell some histories and shows my infosec talks.

 Maybe you would like to check: